-Batteries generate explosive gases, contain corrosive acid and supply levels of electric current high enough to cause serious burns.
-Before charging, ensure the battery is properly topped up, and ALWAYS observe the following precautions while charging the battery:
+Batteries generate explosive gases, contain corrosive acid and produce levels of electric current sufficient to cause serious injury.
+While charging, always heed the following precautions:

-- Always remove the battery from the vehicle. - Make sure the battery charger is disconnected from its power supply before connecting the leads to the battery terminals. - Make sure the charging leads are securely clamped before switching on the charger, and DO NOT move the clamps while the charger is switched on. - Shield your eyes or avoid leaning over the battery. - Keep the area around the top of the battery well ventilated. - Keep naked lights clear of the battery (batteries emit inflammable hydrogen during and after charging). - When charging is complete, switch off the charger before disconnecting the charging leads, and then leave the battery for an hour BEFORE reconnection to the vehicle.
+- Before charging, disconnect and remove the battery from the vehicle - charging the battery with the cables connected may damage the vehicle's electrical system.
+On non-Td5 models, ensure the battery is topped up to the correct level. - Make sure the battery charger leads are securely clamped to the battery terminals BEFORE switching on the battery charger.
+Do not move the leads once the charger is switched on. - While charging, shield your eyes or avoid leaning over the battery and keep the area around the top of the battery well ventilated. - Do not allow naked lights near the battery (batteries generate inflammable hydrogen during and after charging). - On Td5 models, the battery will be charged sufficiently once the battery condition indicator shows GREEN. - When charging is finished, switch off the battery charger BEFORE disconnecting the leads from the battery terminals. - After charging, leave the battery for an hour BEFORE reconnection to the vehicle this will allow time for explosive gases to disperse, thereby minimizing the risk of fire or explosion.